sudorandom/kmcd.dev/content/posts/2026/http2-from-scratch-part-4/index.md

 Getting this far, I have a renewed and massive respect for the `net/http` maintainers.
 We started this series with hex dumps and now have a client struct that respects `io.Closer`.
 The "happy path" alone is a journey through specifications, bit-masking, and subtle concurrency bugs.
 Handling real-world network conditions, multiplexing, and flow control is a monumental task that makes you appreciate the standard library on a new level.

 For now, I'm happy with this victory.
 We've built a real, working HTTP/2 client.

+### Next Steps

+Now that we've implemented a decent amount of HTTP/2, I think the next step is to delve into QUIC and HTTP/3.
+I mentioned earlier that HTTP/2 solves the head-of-line blocking issue.
+That's only partially true.
+Yes, at the application layer HTTP/2 doesn't have a head-of-line blocking issue but since HTTP/2 is built on top of TCP, it inherits sequential packet ordering.
+This is normally an amazing feature of TCP but in this case it actually hinders us.
+Since HTTP/2 can have multiple un-related streams of data on the same connection, packet loss only impacting packets on stream A will block data for stream B. The only way around this is to make significant updates to TCP (not going to happen) or completely abandon TCP altogether.

+This, along with 0-RTT connection resumption are things that just aren't possible to side-step using HTTP/2.
+This is why QUIC and HTTP/3 were created.
+But you'll have to wait a bit longer before seeing me implement that from scratch.